-- 4pm.
+- 4.15pm.
 Central Leeds.
-Beating the Bounds - Circular walk around medieval boundary of Leeds
+Beating the Bounds - Circular walk around medieval boundary of Leeds (This year the North Bar Stone will be revealed!)

 - Do you have an event you would like listing? let us know!